-- Unwelcomed sexual propositions, invitations, solicitations and flirtations.
+- Unwelcomed sexual invitations, solicitations and flirtations

-- Threats or insinuations that a person's status or other condition may be either adversely affected by not submitting to sexual advance or positively affected by submitting to sexual advance.
+- Threats or insinuations that a person's status or other condition may be either adversely affected by not submitting to sexual advance or positively affected by submitting to sexual advance

-- Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendos; unwelcome suggestive or insulting sounds or whistles; obscene phone calls.
+- Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendos; unwelcome suggestive or insulting sounds or whistles; obscene phone calls

 - Sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the work or study area, which may embarrass or offend individuals.
-Such material, if used in an educational setting, should be clearly and significantly related to educational purposes.
+Such material, if used in an educational setting, should be clearly and significantly related to educational purposes

-- Offensive letters, email, text messages, posts on social networking sites, internet images or transmissions or voicemail messages.
+- Offensive letters, email, text messages, posts on social networking sites, Internet images or transmissions or voicemail messages

-- Questions about one's sex life or experience.
+- Questions about one's sex life or experience

 D. “Sexual Misconduct” - a broad term encompassing any non-consensual physical contact of a sexual nature that varies in severity and consists of a range of behaviors or attempted behaviors.
 Prohibited Sexual Misconduct includes:

 - Non-Consensual Sexual Contact - any intentional sexual touching, however slight, with any object or body part, by one person upon another, without consent or by force.
 Sexual touching includes any contact of a sexual nature (as determined using a “reasonable-person” standard) with the breasts, buttocks, groin, genitals, mouth, or body part of another.
-Sexual touching also includes an individual making someone else touch him or her with, or on, any of these body parts.
+Sexual touching also includes an individual making someone else touch him or her with, on, or in, any of these body parts.

 - Non-Consensual Sexual Intercourse - any sexual intercourse (anal, oral or vaginal), including sexual intercourse with an object or body part, however slight, by one person upon another without consent or by force.
 Sexual intercourse includes vaginal and/or anal penetration by a penis, object, tongue or finger, and oral copulation (mouth to genital contact or genital to mouth contact).